 4. Stop overthinking things

-One factor that greatly affects your sense of self-worth in a relationship is the tendency to overthink things.
+One factor that greatly affects your sense of self-worth in a relationship is the tendency to overthink things, as discussed in relationship counseling usually.

-If you’re a critical lover (always looking for the underlying meanings of things that were supposed to be white or black), this tendency may drive you into becoming a cynical, hurt person who has to deal with low self-worth in the relationship.
+If you’re a critical lover (always looking for the underlying meanings of things that were supposed to be white or black), this tendency may drive you to become a cynical, hurt person who has to deal with low self-worth in the relationship.

 Here’s one thing to hang on to.
 Your partner isn’t always out to make your life difficult.
 Sometimes, just breathe…